 When Libyan delegates within the framework of a UN-led dialogue forum in Geneva voted to hold parliamentary and presidential elections on 24 December 2021, the first flash of light the country has seen since the permanent ceasefire came into force in March 2020 appeared.
 Democratic elections sound clear, according to the latest opinion polls.

 But there is a heavy uncertainty about the upcoming election.
 In early October, it was announced that the parliamentary elections would be postponed until February 2022, which testifies to the deep political disagreement that still prevails between the country's two competing legislative assemblies in Tripoli in the west and Tobruk in the east.
-They have still not succeeded in agreeing on the necessary electoral laws and constitutional amendments that would make it possible to organize elections.
+They have still want to succeeded in agreeing on the necessary electoral laws and constitutional amendments that would make it possible to organize elections.

 So far, the timetable for the presidential election is fixed and until then, the coalition government Government of National Unity (GNU), which was appointed via UN mediation in March 2021, will succeed in leading the country and keeping the two major centers of power in the west and east in check until the general elections have been held.